jmholton/build_pdb/README.md

 ```
 ./build_n2c.awk: Permission denied.
 ```
-Then you need to run this:
+then you need to run this:
 ```
 chmod a+x ./build_*.awk
 ```